 In fact, they aren’t scheduled to pick in the first round again until 2025.
 However, the Browns still have a lot of draft capital and should be able to improve during the draft.

-Ohio sports betting has been legalized, but the state is still working through the process to prepare to launch.
+Ohio online betting has been legalized, but the state is still working through the process to prepare to launch.
 It hopes to go live during the NFL season and has a deadline set by law to launch by Jan.
 1, 2023.

 Entering the 2022 NFL Draft, the Browns need to add multiple players to their defensive line.
 Their defensive tackle spot is among the worst in the NFL and they could use another EDGE rusher to pair with Myles Garrett.
 But the Browns can't afford to ignore the other side of the ball either.
 They need to add a long-term slot receiver and more depth on the offensive line.